Excel-DNA/Tutorials/Testing/README.md

 ## Solution layout suggestion

-For supporting both functional unit testing and Excel integration testing, one possible solution layout is as follows:
+For supporting both isolated unit testing and Excel-based integration testing, one possible solution layout is as follows:

 * *Library* - contains the core functionality, e.g. calculations or external data access methods.
 Does not reference Excel-DNA or Excel.
 * *Library.Test* - unit test project for the functionality in `Library`, using the standard `xunit` and `xunit.runner.visualstudio` packages as described in the [xUnit documentation](https://xunit.net/docs/getting-started/netfx/visual-studio).